Hong Kong protesters defy national security law, return to streets to oppose election delay

 Footage circulated on social media of several male officers tackling a 12-year-old girl who tried to escape a police cordon.
 Police said she “suddenly ran away in a suspicious manner” and officers subdued her with “minimum necessary force.”

 Among the arrested were opposition politicians with the League of Social Democrats who unfurled a banner criticizing the government for postponing the election.
 Critics say authorities have delayed the vote to avoid an embarrassing defeat for the pro-establishment camp.
-Nearly three quarters of respondents to a recent poll by the Hong Kong Public Opinion Research Institute said they wanted the poll to be held as soon as possible, despite the coronavirus.
+Nearly three-quarters of respondents to a recent poll by the Hong Kong Public Opinion Research Institute said they wanted the poll to be held as soon as possible, despite the coronavirus.

 The politicians, like most of those arrested, were detained on suspicion of illegal assembly.
 Others were charged with assaulting and obstructing police and disorderly conduct in a public place.
-An officer with the Hong Kong Police Force, speaking on the condition of anonymity to discuss a sensitive issue, said mass arrests are a tactic frequently deployed to scare pro-democracy protesters and their sympathizers and deter further protests.
+An officer with the Hong Kong Police Force, speaking on the condition of anonymity to discuss a sensitive issue, said mass arrests are a tactic frequently deployed to scare pro-democracy protesters and their sympathizers and to deter further protests.

 By evening, police closed in on the area from all sides, sweeping through to make more arrests and forcing everyone to pass through a police line to leave.